CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 - A cohort file that users can share for reuse.
 - Configurable and flexible scenario model allowing for development and incorporation of many different cohort scenarios for various use cases.

+## Expected Cohort Variation
-As a synthetic data generator, CohGenT randomly generates data based on user parameters set. **Variation in the synthetic data will occur in:**
+As a synthetic data generator, CohGenT randomly generates data based on user parameters set.
+**Variation in the synthetic data will occur in:**

-- Demographics
+•	Demographics
-- Event Dates and Periods (provides framing for all other dates)
+•	Dates and Time Periods of the cohort (provides framing for all other dates)
-- Condition Dates (onset and abatement, defined by the patient's "episode")
+•	Condition Duration
-- Frequency and timing of clinical data set items (Observations/Procedures/Diagnostic Reports)
+•	Frequency and timing of events (Observations/Procedures/Diagnostic Reports)
-- Observation Values
+•	Observation Values
-- Frequency of Medications
+•	Medications <mark>(1.1)</mark>
 **Variation in the synthetic data will not occur in the following:**

-- The presence of a Resource (e.g., whether or not a medication exists)
+•	The presence of a Resource (e.g., whether or not a medication exists)
-- Singular concepts - the code for a specific observation (e.g., a particular lab test, a condition, etc.)
+•	Singular concepts - the code for a specific observation (e.g., a particular lab test, a condition, etc.)

 ### Other Considerations

-- Optimal screen size:
-- Minimum supported resolution 1366 x 768.

-## High-Level Workflow
- **Note:** Add image
+- The optimal screen size for using CohGenT is between 1366 x 768 and 1980 x 1080.

-## Home Page & Primary User Actions
+## Primary User Actions

 The CohGenT home page provides a concise description of the tool and contains three primary user actions: